dmd-program/dmd-100/listening/creative_mornings_creativity_and_the_freedom_to_fa.md

 # Creative Mornings: Creativity and the freedom to fail

-Moby reflects on where he grew up and how it influenced his ability to be creative.
+In this creative mornings podcast, the music artist, Moby, reflects on where he grew up and how it influenced his creative process.

 https://creativemornings.com/podcast/episodes/moby